 Jason Yap, CEO of Travelzoo (Asia Pacific) Inc., stated travel deals to China on its websites outside the country aren’t selling nearly as well as outbound travel tours on its Chinese website.
 Why is that?

-The main problems are the rising yuan, causing China to stop being the cheap destination for the other Asian countries it once was; then comes the heavy pollution in China top tier cities and outbreaks of food scandals.
-China’s Tourism Bureau reported a 2.5% year on year decrease in the number of people entering China for the first 11 months of 2013 with a 4.4% decrease of their spending in the same period.
+The main problems are the rising yuan, causing China to stop being the cheap destination for the other Asian countries it once was; then comes the heavy pollution in China’s top-tier cities and outbreaks of food scandals.

 So how to promote your travel destination to affluent Chinese?

 - Develop a Chinese Website – build your digital home in China

 - Improve visibility – make Chinese find you on Baidu

 - Work with Chinese media – press releases are a must

 - Use Chinese KOLs – let Chinese travel bloggers share messages with their audience

 - Be social – build your communities on Red and Wechat

 Contact us now to get a Free Consultation or to recruit Chinese Influencers for you.